 The Raphael Hotel - Kansas City, Missouri Hotel Part of the exclusive Marriott Autograph Collection of independent hotels, The Raphael Hotel is an elegant, charming boutique accommodation modeled on the finest small European hotels.
-Readers of Travel+Leisure voted The Raphael Hotel one of the 2013 T+L 500 World's Best Hotels and in July an additional 2013 World's Best Award, ranking it 22nd best among large city hotels in the Continental U.S. With a combination of a significant historic landmark, vintage hospitality, and individualized service, this Kansas City destination hotel delivers a unique experience, whether you're traveling for business or pleasure.
+Readers of Travel+Leisure voted The Raphael Hotel one of the 2014 T+L 500 World's Best Hotels.
+Kansas City's original boutique hotel was named a 2013 World's Best Award winner in July 2013.
+T+L ranked it 22nd best among large city hotels in the Continental U.S. With a combination of a significant historic landmark, vintage hospitality, and individualized service, this Kansas City destination hotel delivers a unique experience, whether you're traveling for business or pleasure.
 Click video image at left to view The Raphael Hotel Video Montage.

 Originally opened in 1928 as the Villa Serena Apartments, the vintage structure was transformed into the elegant Raphael Hotel in 1975, following a renovation that faithfully preserved its historic features while providing for the comforts of contemporary travelers.
 The landmark building's stately Italian Renaissance Revival-style was chosen by a noted architect of the early 1900s as a Mediterranean complement to the nascent Country Club Plaza.
 It remains the most recognized example of the architectural style in the city.
 The property is listed on the National Register of Historic Places.